What we’ll cover…

 So it might just be that these technologically advanced devices can prove a viable, budget-friendly means to heat your bathroom over time.

-How much space do I need to accommodate my Bathroom Heating solutions?
+How much space do I need to accommodate bathroom heating solutions?

 Take it as read that we’re not referring to the all-encompassing underfloor heating option in this section.